islipnot/SoundLoad/README.md

 By using the `-art` arg, you tell the program to seperately download the cover art from the track.
 It should be noted that this option can be saved to cfg.json.
 This is useful for anyone archiving underground music, where cover art is often changed or lost to time.
-The `--audio` arg is also used and saved, preventing an MP3 from being downloaded
+The `--audio` arg is also used and saved, preventing an MP3 from being downloaded.
 ```
-c:>soundload https://soundcloud.com/hexxarchive_4/pint-x-4jay-fuck12-prod-mexikodro --audio -art -cdst "c:/cover art" -save
+c:>soundload https://soundcloud.com/hexxarchive_4/pint-x-4jay-fuck12-prod-mexikodro --audio -art -save

 c:>soundload https://soundcloud.com/ebkyoungjoc-sc/need-love
 ```

 ## Notes
-- Non-ASCII characters are supported in every case except command line arguments.
-This is subject to change.
+- Unicode characters such as emojis are not handled on command line
 - The following characters will be replaced with an underscore in file names: `< > : " \ | ? *`
 - Go+ songs cannot be downloaded.